geetanjalivu-code/projecthub/README.md

-  # UX Project maintenance
+  # Project Hub

-  This is a code bundle for UX Project maintenance.
-The original project is available at https://www.figma.com/design/T4oVVfA2Zdf6zkmOiz86ZS/UX-Project-maintenance.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+  This is a code bundle for a project hub - which is a documentation tool to maintain all documentation related to a digital project.
+It also has an AI assistant which fetches and displays any info related to any project on the hub - Now giving KTs and understanding projects is a very easy task.